casper-network/docs/source/docs/casper/dapp-dev-guide/session-code.md

 ## What is Session code?
 Session code is the simplest piece of code you can execute on the Casper network.
 It has only on entry point, which is the `call` function and it runs within the context of the account executing the session code.

-[Explain the context of the account, the session code will run]

-Note: Beware of the
+The context of the account means that the session code will run with the permissions of the account, this means like having access to the main purse (the session code could transfer tokens out of the accounts main purse).

+**Note**: Before you sign and execute the session code, ensure that you know what exactly the session code is doing.
+Because if you don't know what it is exactly meant for, then it could be doing something malicious.

 ## Project Structure

 ## Writing Session Code
-The following steps illustrate the process of writing session code the important components to include within your session code:
+The following steps illustrate the process of writing session code and the important components to include within your session code:

-1. Create a new folder and open it in your integrated development environment (IDE).
+1. Create a new folder that will contain the session code and would also include another folder for tests which will help us test the functionality of our session code.

 2. Inside the new folder run the following command to create a new binary package called contract:

     ```bash
     cargo new contract
     ```

--- This folder will contain the logic
+    This folder will contain the logic that you will compile to Wasm.
+The code contained within this folder will be the code we execute on a node within the Casper network.

 3. Within the contract package, you can find the `main.rs` file inside the `src` folder.
-You can start writing your session code in the `main.rs` file.
+You will write your session code in the `main.rs` file.

 4. Few things to note while writing session code:
     -   Include the following:
         -   `#![no_std]` - This indicates to not import the standard library.
         -   `#![no_main]` - This indicates that the main function is not required, since the session code has only one entry point as the `call` function.
     -   Import the casper contract API:
-        `use casper_contract::contract_api::{runtime, storage};`
-    -   Import the casper contract API:
-        `use casper_contract::contract_api::{runtime, storage};`
+        `use casper_contract::contract_api::{runtime, storage};` this example uses only runtime and storage crates, however, you might need to import the crates relevant to your session code.

 5. In the `cargo.toml` file include the following dependencies:
     -   `casper-contract = "1.4.3"`